Revierderby

-The Revierderby ([ʁeˈviːɐ̯ˌdœɐ̯biː]) is the name given to any association football match between two clubs in the Ruhr region – also known in German as the Revier, a contraction of Bergbaurevier (mining area) – in North Rhine-Westphalia, but almost always refers to the derby between Borussia Dortmund and FC Schalke 04.
+The Revierderby ([ʁeˈviːɐ̯ˌdœɐ̯biː]) is the name given to any association football match between two clubs in the Ruhr region – also known in German as the Revier, a contraction of Bergbaurevier (mining area) – in North Rhine-Westphalia, but in most cases it refers to the derby between two most historically successful clubs from the region: Borussia Dortmund and FC Schalke 04.
 Outside Germany, it is often referred to as the Ruhr derby.

 A local derby between other Ruhr teams (for example VfL Bochum, MSV Duisburg, or Rot-Weiss Essen) is often called a kleines Revierderby (minor Revier derby).

+It is considered the greatest rivalry in German football.

 History and results

 1925–1936: The beginning

 The rivalry began with a 4–2 Schalke victory on 3 May 1925.
 Schalke's style of play at the time was described by a newspaper of the era as a "wandering ball from man to man" in a series of short, flat passes.
 The Schalker Kreisel (literally: "Schalke spinning top") was born.
 Schalke won all three matches played in the years 1925–1927.
 The two teams did not meet again until the creation of the Gauliga in 1936.